China–Vanuatu relations: Recent developments

+In June 2026, Vanuatu signed a defense and economic agreement, the Nakamal Agreement, with Australia that prevents the creation of any Chinese military bases in Vanuatu.

 Relationship with Taiwan

 From 1982 to 2004, Vanuatu consistently recognised the People's Republic of China.
 In November 2004, Prime Minister Serge Vohor briefly established diplomatic relations with the Republic of China (Taiwan), before being ousted for that reason in a vote of no confidence the following month.
 Vanuatu has recognised the PRC ever since.
 Nonetheless, Vohor remained a critic of what he perceived as China's excessive influence on the Vanuatuan government.